James Metzger

+Metzger has been inducted into five athletics Halls of Fame and has had seven sports awards named in his honor.
+The National Football Foundation (NFF) Suffolk County Chapter and its top scholar athlete awards for public school, private school and Catholic school boys' football and girls' flag football also have been named in his honor.
+Metzger was named New York Metropolitan Area Philanthropist of the Year for 2018 by The Long Island Press, a Schneps Media publication.

+Metzger is a member of The USA Lacrosse Long Island Metro Chapter Hall of Fame, the National Jewish Sports Hall of Fame and Museum, the Suffolk Sports Hall of Fame, the Nassau County High School Athletics Hall of Fame and the Hofstra University Athletics Hall of Fame.

 Athletic career

 Half Hollow Hills High School

-Metzger is a 1977 graduate of Half Hollow Hills High School East, where he was successful in lacrosse, football and basketball.
+Metzger is a 1977 graduate of Half Hollow Hills High School East, where he played field lacrosse, American football and basketball.
+He set records in football and lacrosse that lasted more than 40 years.

-As an All-American lacrosse player, Metzger won the Lt.
-Ray Enners Award as Outstanding Lacrosse Player in Suffolk County for the 1977 season.
-His scoring average of 6.0 points per game was a school record and led Suffolk County (Public Schools).
+As a high school All-American lacrosse player, Metzger won the Lt.
+Ray Enners Award as Outstanding Lacrosse Player in Suffolk County, New York in his senior year for the 1977 season.
+His scoring average of 6.0 points per game was a school record and led Suffolk County public schools.
 During that same year, Metzger set school records for points in a season, and assists in a game, season and career.
+During his 1976 junior year he led the team in assists and points.
 Lt.
 Raymond Enners, a military hero, also played lacrosse for Hills East and later for the U.S. Military Academy at West Point.
-During 2019, the school officially retired the jerseys worn by Lt.
+During 2019, the school officially retired the jerseys worn by alumni Lt.
 Enners (#26) and Metzger (#21).

-Metzger also excelled in football, graduating as the school's all-time leading scorer and rusher.
-He was a Suffolk County All-Star Running Back, known for starting 25 consecutive games and rushing for 2,155 yards, scoring 27 touchdowns and totaling 170 points.
-Metzger's career total offense, including receptions and returns, was 2,777 yards.
+A three-year letterman as a tailback and return specialist on the football team, Metzger graduated as the school's all-time leading scorer and rusher.
+He was a Suffolk County All-Star running back known for starting 25 consecutive games, accumulating 2,155 yards rushing and scoring 27 touchdowns and four two-point conversions, totaling 170 points.
+Metzger's all-purpose yardage, career total offense that included receptions and his contributions as a special teams player for yardage gained on punt and kickoff returns, was 2,777 yards.
 He led the team in scoring in 1974, 1975 and 1976, and rushing in 1975 and 1976.
+As a junior, Metzger led HHHE in Section 11 NYSPHSAA Conference AAA-1 to a three-way first place tie with Walt Whitman High School (New York) and Lindenhurst Senior High School.
+He led Conference AAA-1 in rushing and scoring and won the National Bank of North America Game Most Valuable Player Award (MVP) four times.